rebelonion/Dantotsu/README.md

 ## LICENSE 📜

-Dantotsu is licensed under the [GNU General Public License v3.0](LICENSE.md)
+Dantotsu is licensed under the Unabandon Public License (UPL).
+More info can be found [here.](LICENSE.md)